-Some schools like the Mookdhwani Vidyalay run by Utkarsh Mandal have initiated a bakery unit.
-They are also teaching child how to make soaps and candles.
-More such initiatives that are in line with the New Education Policy, if consciously undertaken would enable many to become productively employed and prosper in future.
+are also teaching childern how to make soaps and candles.
+More such initiatives that are in line with had not.
+Most SHI children have to join mainstream colleges if they want to pursue education beyond school.
+However with no special teachers in main institution in most geography, most SHI who joined would enable many to become productively employed and prosper in future.